 - 120 g mature cheddar cheese organic

 - Pre-heat the oven to 180°C/350°F/gas mark 4.
 Put the cauliflower into a pan of cold water, bring to the boil and simmer for 5 minutes.
 Add the kale and simmer for a further 1 minute.
-Remove from the heat and drain.
+Remove from the heat and drain.575 g cauliflower, 180 g kale

 - In a separate pan, fry the leeks in the olive oil for around 5 minutes and season with salt and freshly ground black pepper.
 Add the garlic to the pan and fry for a further 2 minutes.
-Add the leek and garlic to the drained cauliflower and kale.
+Add the leek and garlic to the drained cauliflower and kale.1 tablespoon olive oil, 500 g leeks, 1 cloves garlic

 To make the White Cheese Sauce

 - To make the white sauce, add the butter, flour, milk, hot vegetable stock and mustard to a pan, bring to a boil stirring all the time.
 Once it is bubbling, stir in half the cheese.
 Taste the sauce to see if you need more cheese as the amount depends very much on how mature the cheese is.
-Let the sauce simmer for a couple of minutes, stirring occasionally.
+Let the sauce simmer for a couple of minutes, stirring occasionally.40 g butter, 40 g plain flour, 300 ml milk, 300 ml vegetable stock, ½ teaspoon English mustard, 120 g mature cheddar cheese

 - Pour one third of the sauce in with the vegetables and stir.

-- Cover the bottom of the lasagne dish with half of the remaining sauce and assemble the lasagne as follows.
-Layer of lasagne sheets, layer of vegetables, layer of lasagne sheets, layer of vegetables, layer of lasagne sheets.
-Pour the remainder of the sauce over the top, spreading it out to the edges and sprinkle the rest of the cheese over the top. add more cheese if necessary.
+- Assemble the lasagne as follows.
+Spread half the vegetables in the oven proof dish, cover with a layer of lasagne sheets, and half the remaining cheese sauce.
+Spread the rest of the vegetables in an even layer, cover with another layer of lasagne sheets Pour the remainder of the sauce over the top, spreading it out to the edges and sprinkle the rest of the cheese over the top. add more cheese if necessary.12 lasagne sheets

 - Bake in the oven for 35 minutes.
 Use a fork to check that the lasagna sheets are soft and serve.